AdamBanham/the-scheme-simpn/readme.md

         if min_enabling_time is None or time < min_enabling_time:
             min_enabling_time = time
 ```
-Perphas replacing it with something like this and only doing the second loop:
+Perphas replacing it with something like this and only doing the second loop
+within `event_bindings`.
+Perphas moving/droppping the complexity to O(n) vs
+O(2n).
+Though keeping track of `min` and maybe the `max` will likely involve
+some sorting algo...or maybe a binary search tree or use `heapq` in stdlib.
 ```python
 if self.enabling_step_back_needed():
   self.clock = self.min_enabling_step()